 Stray and Missing Dogs

-Between 9am to 5pm - an officer will aim to attend as long as the dog is confined or contained.
+An officer will aim to attend within 4 hours if the dog is confined or contained.

-Dogs wearing a collar and tag will, on the first occasion and wherever possible, be returned to their owner.
+Dogs wearing a collar and tag and/or are correctly microchipped, will on the first occasion and wherever possible, be returned to their owner.
 However, on subsequent occasions they are placed in kennels and will not be released unless all fees due to the Council are paid.

-- There is also an additional kennel charge of £15 per day
+- There is also an additional kennel charge of £33 per day (applied to first day whether or not collected on same day)

 If your dog has strayed and been involved in an accident, or has been found to require urgent veterinary attention, it may be taken to a vet.
 If this is the case, you will be liable for the payment of the vet fees.